Simone de Beauvoir: Education

-Beauvoir pursued post-secondary education after completing her high school years at Cours Desir.
+As a young child, Beauvoir only attended school two days per week, starting at 5, and was otherwise educated by her mother.
+As a teenager, Beauvoir pursued post-secondary education after completing her high school years at Cours Desir.
 After passing baccalaureate exams in mathematics and philosophy at the age of seventeen in 1925, she studied mathematics at the Institut Catholique de Paris and literature/languages at the Institut Sainte-Marie.

-She then studied philosophy at the Sorbonne and after completing her degree in 1928, wrote her Diplôme d'études supérieures spécialisées (roughly equivalent to an M.A. thesis) on Leibniz for Léon Brunschvicg in 1929 (the topic was "Le concept chez Leibniz" ["The Concept in Leibniz"]).
+Class at the École Normale in Paris, 1930s.